zarr-conventions/zarr-conventions-spec/FAQ.md

 ## Discovery and Governance

-- What is the mechanisms for discovery of conventions?
+- What is the mechanism for discovery of conventions?
   - The `zarr-conventions` repository provides an [optional](https://github.com/zarr-conventions#share-your-convention) central place for the community to maintain and discover conventions.
 The [`zarr-conventions/template`](https://github.com/zarr-conventions/template) repo makes it easy to author new conventions.
   - In the future, we may create a website similar to [STAC extensions](https://stac-extensions.github.io/).